kailash-manasarovar/statement/docs/timeline/2026/august.md

 - God woke me up again at about 3.30am with an invitation to visit him, so I went that night.
 - And I cried again, and I felt loved and cared for, and that everything is going to be well.
 - It may have been 10th Elul, but I'm not sure, I can't do everything.

+## The tunnel

+- It's curious how many tunnels feature in this police statement.
+- There's one on the way back from the Kotel I walk through if I'm stopping at David's Tomb which I often do.
+- Well, there was quite some frantic activity in there after I started to write about egg-extraction.
+- Mrs Wasserman's nephew Alex walked by giving me those looks.
+- I smiled at him at the last minute and he seemed relieved.
+- And Esther (or an Esther lookalike) walked through and as she passed me she seemed to have something wrong with her head, it started shaking.
+- If she did get an egg in March 2025, it would have been soaked with pesticides so I am very concerned about any children arising from that time.

 ## Call social security